nestybox/sysbox-ee/README.md

 Docker application containers on the host at the same time; they won't conflict.

-Refer to the [Sysboxd User's Guide](docs/usage.md) for other ways to run system containers with Sysboxd.
+Refer to the [Sysbox User's Guide](docs/usage.md) for other ways to run system containers with Sysbox.

 If you hit problems with the instructions above, see the [Troubleshooting document](docs/troubleshoot.md).